fraxinus1098/3D-VR-Journal-Visualizer/README.md

 - Enhanced error handling and resource management
 - Added JSON optimization to reduce file size by removing embeddings

-**Phase 5: SuperCollider Audio Implementation is complete.** We've replaced the Web Audio API-based system with a more sophisticated SuperCollider implementation:
+**Phase 5: SuperCollider Audio Implementation (in progress).** We're currently replacing the Web Audio API-based system with a more sophisticated SuperCollider implementation:
-- Implemented dynamic, algorithmic compositions based on journal entry emotion values
+- Will generate dynamic, algorithmic compositions based on journal entry emotion values
-- Created unique instruments for each emotion with parameterized tempo and timbre
+- Each emotion will have its own unique instrument with parameterized tempo and timbre
+- Entry selection will send emotion data to SuperCollider via OSC for real-time audio synthesis
-- Established OSC communication between the web application and SuperCollider
+- Requires running SuperCollider locally alongside the web application
-- Added volume control via OSC messages
-- Simplified the AudioSystem class to focus exclusively on OSC communication
-- Enhanced error handling and diagnostic capabilities

 ## Setup